thebkv/bkv/MSR/01_GEN/01_GEN_05_MSR.md

 ## MSR Preface (Genesis 05)

-Genesis 05 is not primarily about biological descent or lifespan curiosity.
+In the Narrative Reading Genesis 05 is primarily about biological descent or lifespan curiosity.

 Under **Minimum Sufficient Role (MSR)**, this chapter functions as a **continuity register**: it records how *identity*, *likeness*, and *authority* are transmitted, degraded, or preserved across successive internal states.